 For accessibility, I've been asked numerous times if AirPods have low enough latency to be workable for VoiceOver.
 I've tested it, but I'm just not sensitive enough to make a useful determination.
 I don't think it's as instant as non-Bluetooth headphones, but I'm far from certain.

-I tried my Bose Q35 Bluetooth headphones to see if I can hear a difference in latency, but the subtleties still escape me.
+To my ears, VoiceOver is in time with the visual state highlight changes on the interface, but the same is true of my Bose Q35 Bluetooth headphones.
+Whether that's good or bad, I'm not able or qualified to tell.
 I apologize to everyone in the accessibility community that I couldn't give a better answer to this, but if anyone who lives with VoiceOver tries AirPods, please let me know how they work and I'll share all the answers I get.